biomedicalinformaticsgroup/cadmus/README.md

 This project aims to build an automated full-text retrieval system for the generation of large biomedical corpora from published literature for research purposes.
 Cadmus has been developed for use in non-commercial research.
 Use out with this remit is not recommended, nor is the intended purpose.

+> **Development status:** This repository is under active development.
+The `cadmus2` branch contains ongoing changes (storage adapter, DuckDB/Parquet support, PyMuPDF parsing).
+This code is experimental and not yet a stable, fully working release — expect breaking changes and missing features.
+Use at your own risk.

 ---

 ## 📚 Table of Contents